Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 3. To catch bluegills on the outside beds of a colony without disturbing the interior nests, cast a fly rod with artificial flies along the edges of a spawning colony.
 Different sizes of woolly worms or woolly buggers are flies that can be used.

 4. Worms, grasshoppers, and crickets are some of the best live baits to fish nesting bluegill.
 Set the bait 1 to 3 feet below a tiny bobber.
+These are some of the best baits for bluegill and this is one of the best bluegill fishing tips to always implement.

 5. Bluegill that is not spawning can be found in deeper waters.
 During summer, they will be in deeper water on large lakes.
 However, they will remain shallow in ponds to get oxygen.